 |image via HERE|

 Red Reef Trail: This is another of our all time favorite hikes.
-We got to cliff jump, wade through water, climb through a rope, really a little boy heaven and highly recommended.
+We got to cliff jump, wade through water, climb with a rope, really a little boy heaven and highly recommended.
 This hike is fun and scenic and takes you to a natural pool.
 Park at the Red Cliff’s Campground and take it from there. (warning, there may be no water depending on the time of year and if there is no water, it will be a total bummer)

 We loved this easy hike that was perfect for kids and adults of all ages.
 There was a variety of scenery and lots of great spots to stop and enjoy the beauty…don’t miss the arch!
 If you go between March and October, you may need permission from a ranger.